-Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
+Our designated teacher takes lead responsibility for promoting the educational achievement of children in care and previous children in care children at our school.
 They are your initial point of contact for any of the matters set out in the section below.